sharkham/sharkham.github.io/_posts/2020-05-06-forgot_reset_password_functionality_with_rails_and_react_and_redux.markdown

 ---

-For my final project with Flatiron, I have been building an app that tracks novel writing progress for a novel contest.
-It's actually been built for a specific novel contest, and through building the app, I knew my goal was to, as soon as I had passed the project requirements, actually deploy it for use.
+For my final project with Flatiron, I have been building an app that tracks novel writing progress for novel contests.
+I have actually built it for a specific novel contest, so throughout coding it, I knew my goal once I had finished the basic functionality was to deploy it for use.

 The biggest thing that stuck out to me as necessary for this was forgot/reset password functionality.
 I could do an admin controller later, fix my styling later, et cetera, but if I had live users and they were forgetting their passwords, this would be a problem.

-Many hours later, I had done enough reesarch and trial and error to build a solution.
+Many hours later, I had done enough research and trial and error to build a solution.

 Before I get into it, a bit of a disclaimer--if you're logging in users through a Rails API backend, this is really a Rails issue.
 There are a few good tutorials on how to do this functionality with only Rails already.
 I drew heavily from them for my solution (and will link them later!), but what I wasn't able to find was something incorporating React to do this.
 Honestly, there are _good reasons for this_, which I will get into later!
 But, if you are looking to use Rails only for the backend of password resets and React with Redux for the front end, read on!